**I have a new book coming out in 2016 - watch this space!**

 The title of my doctoral thesis was 'The Political Battle for Online Content in the European Union' which analysed the travaux preparatoire of the Telecoms Package for copyright issues.
 In the course of my research, I spoke to policy-makers and industry stakeholders who lobbied in Brussels.
 I spoke to interests on both sides of this highly polarised debate.
 I carried out my PhD research as a self-funded student, under the auspices of the University of Westminster.

 I completed an MA with distinction in 2006, also at the University of Westminster.
 My Masters dissertation discussed the politics of the EU Data Retention directive (2006/24/EC).
-I have never published this reseach (although the examiner's feedback said it was publishable) however, I have published the abastract below.
+I will be drawing on this research for a chapter in my new book to be published in 2016.